 14) You Can Visit Your Family Any time You Want

-When you travel full time, you can make certain choices that are not always available to you otherwise.
+When you take part in the full time RV life, you can make certain choices that are not always available to you otherwise.
 For instance, Frank’s mother is 92 years old.
 As time passes she is requiring more and more care and assistance on a daily basis.
 Frank’s 2 sisters live nearby and provide that care.
 But it is a large burden as they both have businesses to run and lives to live.

 So this fall we decided to head up to Michigan for a few months so that we can help them out and allow the kiddos to spend some quality time with Grandma and their awesome aunts.
 This is not something we would have been able to do had we not made the decision to travel full time.